 As it is evident from the above discussion, you can’t necessarily say that one is better than the other.
 Each is suitable for a particular situation and patient, and so, you may not always have the final say in what to choose.
 Your need will mostly determine that.

 So, to conclude, we can claim that porcelain, zirconium, and Emax are not better than each other.
 It is almost entirely up to the patient’s needs and wishes.
 To get the most durable one, you can choose zirconium, although it is expensive.
 To get the whitest shade of colour, you can get porcelain, which is the most common choice.
 And to get a colour which is closer to that of your natural teeth, you can choose Emax.
 This guide was meant to give you a clear idea of what you’re looking for and the best way that you can get it.

 Not everyone is looking for the same thing when it comes to taking care of themselves.
 Certainly, not everyone has the same problems.
 So, you shouldn’t think that you should also be getting what others are.
 This stands true here because there is no one single “best material” that everyone can use for different problems and needs.
 You do you, and it will work out in the best possible way for you.

 However, if you do feel that you need to consult a professional about your choice, then you can get a free, in-depth, and detailed consultation from Longevita.
-All you would have to do is send photos of your teeth to us.
+All you would have to do is book your free online consultation and send photos of your teeth to us.
 We offer free audio or video consultations and aftercare appointments five days a week by our expert patient consultants or aftercare specialists online at the comfort of your home.